 Which rewards credit cards let you earn points you can use for Bitcoin, Ethereum or any other cryptocurrency you want?
 There are actually quite a few solid options to choose from.

-For example, Chase Ultimate Rewards credit cards let you redeem your rewards for a check in the mail at a rate of one cent per point.
-This means you could sign up for card options like the Chase Freedom Flex℠ or the Chase Freedom Unlimited® (both with no annual fee), earn exceptional rewards on your spending then use your points to buy Bitcoin or other cryptocurrencies in your own crypto account with a platform like Gemini or Coinbase.
+For example, Chase Ultimate Rewards credit cards let you redeem your rewards at a rate of one cent per point.
+This means you could sign up for card options like the Chase Freedom Flex℠ or the Chase Freedom Unlimited® (both with no annual fee), earn exceptional rewards on your spending, then use your points to buy Bitcoin or other cryptocurrencies in your own crypto account with a platform like Gemini or Coinbase.

 Another option to consider is the Citi® Double Cash Card, which lets cardholders earn 2 percent back for each dollar they spend—1 percent when they make a purchase and another 1 percent when they pay it off.
 There’s no annual fee, and you can redeem your rewards for a check, a statement credit or a linked bank account once you have a rewards balance of at least $25.